CarloLucibello/ScienceProjectTemplate.jl/README.md

 A template for boostrapping scientific projects containing Julia code.

-Clone the repo, then replace `ScienceProjectTemplate` everywhere with the name of you project.
+Clone the repo, then replace `ScienceProjectTemplate` everywhere with the name of your project.

 # Use as a package